Mengshan County: Activities

-Tianshu Canyon (天书峡谷 (天書峽谷, San tiān shū xiá gǔ)) is located 5 kilometers east of Mengshan town.
+Tianshu Canyon (天书峡谷 (天書峽谷, San tiān shū xiá gǔ, Tin1 Syu1 Haap6 Guk1)) is located 5 kilometers east of Mengshan town.
 Tianshu Canyon has a has impressive stone formations and natural waterfalls.

-Located 13 kilometers east of Mengshan Town is San Chong Historic Battle Ground (三冲古战场 (三衝古戰場, San Chong Gu Zhan Chang)) The site of a battle on April 8, 1852 during the Taiping Rebellion.
+Located 13 kilometers east of Mengshan Town is San Chong Historic Battle Ground (三冲古战场 (三沖古戰場, San Chong Gu Zhan Chang, Saam1 Cung1 Gu2 Zin3 Coeng4)), the site of a battle on April 8, 1852 during the Taiping Rebellion.

-In Mengshan county in 1968 during the Cultural Revolution Cannibalism occurred.
+In 1968, during the Cultural Revolution cannibalism occurred in Mengshan county.
 500 people were killed in a five-day period in mid-June.

 Many Middle Schools were closed in Mengshan in 1968 and remained closed until 1974.

 Transportation

 Mengshan does not have an airport or railway.
 The closest airports to Mengshan are Guilin Liangjiang International Airport and Wuzhou Airport.
-The main road which runs North-South through Mengshan is the G321 National Highway (国道G321 (國道G321, Guódào G sān èr yāo)).
+The main road which runs north-south through Mengshan is the G321 National Highway (国道G321 (國道G321, Guódào G sān èr yāo)).
 Mengshan town is 145 km by road south of Guilin, 82 km by road south of Yangshuo, and 187 km by road north of Wuzhou.
 The G321 is a single carriageway with 2 lanes.

 There are direct bus services from Mengshan town to Guilin, Wuzhou and many cities in the Guangdong Pearl River Delta including Guangzhou and Zhongshan.

 Economy

 Although similar to Guilin and Yangshuo with attractive karst scenery, potential for outdoor activities, such as caving, rafting, climbing and mountain biking, Mengshan does not have any significant tourist industry or infrastructure.

-Agriculture and Forestry are the main Industries in Mengshan.
+Agriculture and forestry are the main industries in Mengshan.
 Rice is grown primarily for domestic consumption.
 Crops and fruit such as bitter tea, citrus fruit, apple, chestnut, pear, persimmon, passion fruit, star anise, sugar cane and ginger are grown for sale.
 Silkworms are also an important source of income for many villages.
-Vanilla is grown in Changping Yao Ethnic Township (长坪瑶族乡 (長坪瑤族鄉, Cháng Píng Yáo Zú Xiāng)) and in other parts of Mengshan.
+Vanilla is grown in Changping Yao Ethnic Township (长坪瑶族乡 (長坪瑤族鄉, Cháng Píng Yáo Zú Xiāng, Coeng4 Ping4 Jiu4 Zuk6 Hoeng1)) and in other parts of Mengshan.

 Tea is grown in most villages for domestic use, as well as for sale.
 Mengshan's climate is ideal for growing tea.
-Coffee mainly of the Arabica variety grows well in Mengshan county in frost free areas but planting is on small scale.
+Coffee mainly of the Arabica variety grows well in Mengshan county in frost free areas but planting is on a small scale.

 Mengshan has productive vineyards, and further vineyards are being developed.

 Remittances from rural migrant workers significantly contribute to the local economy.